 - Access to liquidity at Aquis Europe, Cboe Europe and Turquoise.

 - Multiple routing strategies, including some that interacts with the Nordic@Mid dark pool and Auction on Demand.

 - Pay as you go.

-All CCP cleared shares that are traded on Nasdaq Nordic and are also traded on away markets can be routed:
+Large Cap and Mid Cap shares that are traded on Nasdaq Nordic and are also traded on away markets can be routed

 - For certain Nordic@Mid strategies (NMID) all order books are available for routing.

 Available Nasdaq Nordic Markets

 - Nasdaq Nordic